 Plants To Avoid Growing Near Chickens

-Before you release your chickens into the abundance of your backyard or decide to plant a garden specifically for your chickens, there are a few plants you should know about.
+Before you release your chickens into the abundance of your backyard or decide to plant a garden surrounded by chicken wire specifically for your flock, there are a few potentially toxic plants you should know about.

 - Daffodil: Narcissus spp.